 There were wonderful pieces from many different periods.
 I had to hurry through the museum and did not have the time to appreciate the changes in styles over the centuries, but the variety of media was interesting.
 Buddhism arrived early, soon after the Indian emperor Asoka’s time, and stayed.
 The Indian influence has merged with Chinese to create a very different aesthetic.
 Here is a photo of a wooden sculpture of a dancer which shows this melding.

 When one has little time to travel across a country, a national museum is often the place to head to.
 Myanmar is no exception: the museum has a curated display of some of the finest pieces of art I saw in the country.
 The tablet with a scene from the jatakas which you see here is an example.
 The pagodas of Bagan and Indein are full of beautiful art, but to see the quality and variety that is easily accessible here, one has to spend much time at those places, and others.
-Another way to look at a museum is to motivate you to visit the country so see more.
-Either way, the National Museum succeeds.
+Another way to look at a museum is as motivation you to explore.
+Either way, the National Museum succeeds in showcasing the artistic genius of Myanmar.

 Among the other exhibits which I found interesting was the hall which showed the evolution of the modern Burmese script.
 The exhibits in the natural history section were also interesting; among the fossils was an exhibit of an early anthropoid and cave art and artefacts from the neolithic era.